Guide on Scholarships and Assistance for Single Mothers

 Where to Find Assistance for Single Mothers

 There are a few excellent places to begin your search for single mother assistance.
-Since most scholarships for moms cannot be awarded unless you are already enrolled in a school, a good place to look for single mother assistance is your college, university, or school’s financial aid office.
+Since most scholarships for moms cannot be awarded unless you are already enrolled in a school, an excellent place to look for single mother assistance is your college, university, or school’s financial aid office.
 They should be able to provide you with an exhaustive list of scholarships available at your institution.

 Another good place to find scholarships for moms is the United States Department of Education website or scholarships.com.
-Both websites include databases listing available scholarships, loans, and grants.
+Both sites include databases listing available scholarships, loans, and grants.

 They include pertinent information like eligibility requirements and geographic restrictions.